Development Officer & Annual Fund Manager

 School/Business unit:UAS Chancellor's Office

-The University of Alaska Southeast Development Office is accepting internal applications for a Development Officer & Annual Fund Manager position.
+The University of Alaska Southeast Development Office is accepting applications for a Development Officer & Annual Fund Manager position.
 We are looking for a leader with a strong professional demeanor and tact.
-Qualified internal candidates need to possess a Bachelor’s degree in communications, marketing, public relations, business, public administration or relevant field and two years of relevant experience or an equivalent combination of training and experience.
+UAS encourages applications from candidates who are particularly interested in creating more efficient processes and practices to further support student success across Southeast Alaska.
 We strongly encourage women, minorities, individuals with disabilities, and veterans to apply.

 20% ANNUAL FUND / Marketing: - Responsible for the creation of content for mass appeals via multiple media (e.g. print, web/electronic, via social media, etc.) including but not limited to donor / beneficiary interviews, photos, story-telling, etc. This position serves as the annual giving liaison between UAS and the UA Foundation in the area of Annual Fund.
 Essential